Wumpf/optionalscopedobject/README.md

 }
  ```
  Scoped thread locks are of course only an example.
 The template can be used with any kind of scoped object that may or may not be required.

+*All this almost let forget you about the simple solution: Your scoped object should take a pointer and it should handle null.* (yeah, I forgot about that myself when I had this whole idea, thank you for pointing that out to me @ Christopher)